Higher solutions of Hitchin's self-duality equations

 to emphasis its dependence on the Riemann surface. \end{definition} \begin{remark} The Hodge moduli space can be equipped with an algebraic structure through the GIT construction \cite{Si}.
 We prefer to think of $\mathcal M_{Hod}$ as a complex analytic space (with quotient topology) whose smooth points are given by the gauge orbits of stable $\lambda$-connections.
 These form an open and dense subset in $\mathcal M_{Hod}$.
 As a stable $\lambda$-connection does not permit non-trivial automorphisms (trivial automorphisms are constant multiples of the identity), the smooth structure can be constructed by standard gauge theoretic methods. \end{remark}

-The Hodge moduli space admits a holomorphic map whose fiber at $\lambda=0$ is the Higgs moduli space $\mathcal M_{Dol}$, and at $\lambda=1$ it is the deRham moduli space of flat $\SL(2,\C)$-connections $\mathcal M_{dR}$, which we consider as complex analytic spaces endowed with their respective natural complex structures.
+The Hodge moduli space admits a holomorphic map whose fiber at $\lambda=0$ is the (polystable) Higgs moduli space $\mathcal M_{Dol}$, and at $\lambda=1$ it is the deRham moduli space of flat (totally reducible) $\SL(2,\C)$-connections $\mathcal M_{dR}$, which we consider as complex analytic spaces endowed with their respective natural complex structures.